Table of Contents

 - Structure and Function

-- Made of nine triplets of tubulin protein.
+- Made of nine evenly spaced peripheral fibrils of tubulin protein.

-- Central hub connected to peripheral triplets by radial spokes.
+- Hub is connected to peripheral triplets by radial spokes

-- Involved in forming spindle fibers during cell division in animal cells.
+- Help in the formation of spindle fibres during cell division in animal cells.

 10. Nucleus